 Who is the solar panel credits program open to?

-Home owners, small businesses and community groups are all eligible for the Australian solar credits program!
-No-one is means tested and schools are also eligible for the Solar Credits scheme.
+Home owners, small businesses and community groups are all eligible for the Australian solar credits program.
+No one is means-tested and schools are also eligible.

 Does it cover remote power systems?